zmottie/addons/dhcp_server/DOCS.md

 2. Find the "DHCP server" add-on and click it.
 3. Click on the "INSTALL" button.

+Note: It is necessary to enabled Advanced Mode on your User Profile Page for the DHCP server to become available

 ## How to use

 1. Set the `domain` option, e.g., `mynetwork.local`.